 - Entries must be postmarked or emailed after July 14th and before August 8th.
 No phone entries accepted.
-Connecticut exhibitors will be accepted on a first come, first serve basis.
+Connecticut exhibitors will be accepted on a first-come, first-serve basis.
 PREVIOUS EXHIBITORS WILL TAKE PRECEDENCE OVER NEW EXHIBITORS.
-Out of state exhibitors will be accepted in the order that they are received if there is still open pen space available.
+Out-of-state exhibitors will be accepted in the order that they are received if there is still open pen space available.
 There is a maximum of 65 pen spaces in the barn.
 There are no entry fees.
 Exhibitors who plan to camp on the fairgrounds must PREREGISTER CAMPERS with the appropriate forms and fees.
 Livestock trailers that will stay for the weekend must be parked in the designated area.

 - The exhibitor must own all entries.
-The exhibitor must be present at time of judging.
+The exhibitor must be present at the time of judging.
 Youth are allowed to exhibit leased animals, following the lease rules of 4-H. Youth exhibitors are considered as those at least 7 years and not older than 21.
 Registration, lease, and health papers will be checked in upon arrival and must be available all weekend.

 - All health papers & rabies vaccinations must be dated at least 30 days prior to this show.
 All sheep must be presented with readable, permanent identification that matches their health and registration papers.
 All sheep must be enrolled in either the voluntary or mandatory scrapie program, in accordance with state guidelines.
 Exhibitors are responsible for providing their own barriers to accommodate the scrapie program rules.

 - The Superintendent and the CT Livestock Inspector (upon arrival and during the course of the show) will determine the acceptance of sheep on the fairgrounds.
 Animals must not show any signs of infectious or contagious disease.
 No animals may be unloaded until checked in by the Superintendent.